headshot2017/Classic64/README.md

 sudo pacman -S gcc make
 ```

-By default, the makefile will compile with ALSA and PulseAudio for providing sound, so you must install these dependencies as well:
+By default, the makefile will compile with SDL2 for providing sound, so you must install the dependency as well:
 ```
 # For Ubuntu and derivatives like Linux Mint and Pop!_OS:
-sudo apt install libasound2-dev libpulse-dev
+sudo apt install libsdl2-dev

 # For Arch Linux and derivatives like Manjaro:
-sudo pacman -S alsa-lib libpulse
+sudo pacman -S sdl2
 ```

-SDL2 is also supported as sound output but disabled by default.
-You can enable it by editing the makefile and adding `-DUSE_SDL2` and linking against `-lSDL2`.

 ## Running the plugin
 **You are required to supply a dumped copy of your Super Mario 64 US ROM, placed inside the plugins folder, with the filename "sm64.us.z64".
 Otherwise the plugin will refuse to work.**

-This plugin only works on 64-bit systems, Windows and Linux. macOS has not been tested.
+This plugin works on Windows and Linux, 32-bit and 64-bit. macOS has not been tested.

 ## How to play
 To turn into Mario, run the command `/model mario64`.
 This will let everyone on the server using this plugin know that you're playing as Mario, and will display the model on their end.